 During the research process, we’ll use workshops, interviews and other information-gathering tools to harvest data from stakeholders and customers.
 As this data is gathered, it gets funnelled into a continual review and analysis process, allowing us to present progress back to the client via a series of weekly reviews.

-The insight gained during this stage helps everyone involved make informed decisions about the future shape of the project and it will form the foundation of any technical or development brief created later in the project.
-Depending on the perceived complexity of the project, we may also, at this point, start to create a set of high-level application wireframes or a proof-of-concept prototype of the app or platform.
+The insight gained during this stage helps everyone involved make informed decisions about the future shape of the digital product, creating and shaping the foundation of any development brief created later in the process.
+Depending on the perceived complexity of the project, we may also, at this point, start to create a set of high-level application wireframes or a basic proof-of-concept prototype of the app or platform.

 Components within the research and analysis phase may include:

 The deliverable from this phase of the project are a prototype of the platform, and a blueprint report document (often called a discovery report) that provides a comprehensive strategic direction on how the digital product will function, how it will look, how long it will take to deliver and how much it will cost.

-This report is essentially a shared vision of how we would create a bespoke web app for your company.
+This report is essentially a shared vision of how we would create a bespoke digital product or service for your organization.
 The phase closes with a stakeholder presentation that marks the start of the next phase – design and development.

 With the research and analysis phase completed, we have a strong understanding of the project and an agreed set of deliverables and priorities.
 It is now possible, should you choose to do so, to move onto the design and development stage of the project.